Doctor of Dental SurgeryApplication Deadline: November 1, 2020

 Potential applicants are required to take the Dental Admission Test (DAT) and submit official scores by November 1st of the year prior to expected enrollment (example: DAT in September 2020, Enrollment August 2021).
 Scores are only valid three years from test date.
 The DAT can be taken up to three times and all score reports are released to the school.
 To schedule the DAT and register for the DentPIN contact:

 Department of Testing Services

 - Pre-Health Professions Committee (if available)

-- A letter should be obtained from each of the required sciences: Biology, Chemistry, Physics
+A letter should be obtained from instructors in each of the required sciences: Biology, Chemistry, Physics

-- Additional letter from one of the required sciences
+One recommendation from an instructor in one of the required sciences

 - Observation or employment in a series of diverse dental settings

 - Participation in pre-dental organizations

 - Community Service

 - Other (such as leadership or military service)